VamsiKrishna04/fullstack-nanodegree-linux-server-configuration/README.md

 URL: `http://ec2-35-157-67-119.eu-central-1.compute.amazonaws.com`

+Note: I have graduated and the original server has been disabled.
+You may follow these instructions when setting up a new server.

 # Configuration changes
 ## Configuration of Uncomplicated Firewall (UFW)
 I decided to start the project by the ufw configuration.
 Hence, if I got blocked out from the server, it would happen in the very beginning.